Seriously smart. Never ordinary. Always ambitious.

 This social utility tool enables undergraduate scholars, business school scholars, the faculty and partners who support them, and Laidlaw alumni to share their expertise, meet ambitious peers, collaborate on research projects, mentor their successors and inspire change for a better present.

-Laidlaw Scholarships are available at the following leading universities.
+The Laidlaw Scholars Leadership and Research Programme is available at the following leading universities.
 If your university is not listed and you would like to be involved in the undergraduate programme, please have your President or Vice Chancellor contact us about applying to be a partner university.

 Please see the eligibility criteria for each university.
-Typically, undergraduate students in their first year of a 3-year programme and their second year of a 4-year programme may apply to the Laidlaw Undergraduate Research and Leadership Scholarship.
+Typically, undergraduate students in their first year of a 3-year programme and their second year of a 4-year programme may apply to the Laidlaw Scholars Leadership and Research Programme.
 Participating Universities accept applications from students of all backgrounds and disciplines to create a diverse and vibrant community of scholars.
 Application windows differ between Universities, but generally fall between November and February each year; for exact application dates please visit your University’s website.

 Once the application window is closed, applications are reviewed by experts in various fields.
 The selection process not only takes account of the research topic and the applicant’s academic background and achievements, but also their passion, drive, enthusiasm, ambition, and leadership potential.